Team-Biobox/.github/profile/README.md

-# Team Biobox
+# Team Biobox 🐟📦

 Hi!
-We are developing the biobox: a modular, robust and cost-effective solution to freshwater biodiversity data collection.

-We plan to publish all schematics, code and results publicly so as to raise awareness for freshwater biodiversity and make research more equitable.

-## 🐟📦 About Us
-Hi!
-We are a team of engineers, developers and biologists working on building the biobox: a modular, robust and cost-effective solution to freshwater biodiversity data collection.
+We are a team of biologists, engineers and software devs building the biobox: a modular, robust and cost-effective solution to freshwater biodiversity data collection.

-We plan to publish all schematics, code and results publicly on github to raise awareness for freshwater biodiversity and make research more equitable.
+We plan to publish all schematics, code and results publicly so as to raise awareness for freshwater biodiversity and make research more equitable..

 ## Authors